scbr-24/networked-casino-platform/README.md

 ## A Note on the Context of the Project

-As this was the final project of the course Advanced Programming (PUC, Chile), the file structure, naming conventions, as well as some of the design and coding choices, were made because of specifications constraints, and also thinking about the effortless correction of the assignment.
+As this was the final project of the Advanced Programming course (PUC, Chile), the file structure, naming conventions, as well as some of the design and coding choices, were made because of specifications constraints, and also thinking about the effortless correction of the assignment.
 Therefore, most variables, functions, classes, attributes and so on, have an Spanish name.
 The original README and the specifications file are also written in Spanish.
-For the sake of transparency, and in case something's not clear from this document, the original README file is uploaded and located at ```T4/README.md```, but beware of the language barrier.
+For the sake of transparency, and in case something's not clear from this document, the original README file is uploaded and located at ```T4/README.md```.